slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'You might be winning but you’re not growing, and growing might be the most important form of winning.' -- Jordan Peterson*

 > *'The war will be ended by the exhaustion of nations rather than the victories of armies.' -- Winston Churchill*

-> *'All endings are also beginnings.
-We just don’t know it at the time.' --  Mitch Albom*